wwwaylon/wwwaylon.github.io/google.md

 Notice that each line represents a different form of communication – so the flat line is gesturing, the line above that is vocalizations, we also have single words and then multiple words.
 Look at how vocalizations seems to peak around 18 months than declines – at that peak notice how single words is accelerating – the idea here is that children transition from one communication strategy to another and this tool seems to capture it.

 The question is how to get from data collection with this tool to evalauting the theory of change illustrated above.
-Traditional approaches might include the creation of multiple-item scale scores (e.g., sum all the communication scales into a total score<sup>[2](#sumscore)</sup>) that are tested using ANCOVA or multilevel modeling - but where is this indicated in the theoretical diagram above?
+Traditional approaches might include the creation of multiple-item scale scores (e.g., sum all the communication scales into a total score that are tested using ANCOVA or multilevel modeling - but where is this indicated in the theoretical diagram above?
 Consider how focusing on one communication measure at a time (i.e., gestures, vocalizations, single- and multiple-word utterances) or an aggragate of all communication scores misses the point.

-We wanted to identify inter-individual differences in intra-individual change in language development.<sup>[3](#nesselroade)</sup><sup>[,]()</sup><sup>[4](#preacher)</sup> Unlike traditional approaches latent growth curve modeling allowed for a more accurate and flexible approach to analyzing repeated measures data by simultaneously modeling change in the means (variable-centered) and in the variance and covariance of level and change (person-centered) across all forms of communication shown in the plot above - within the same model.<sup>[4](#preacher)</sup> This model allowed for testing of precursors and consequences of change and multiple group differences in these trajectories and predictive relationships.
+We wanted to identify inter-individual differences in intra-individual change in language development.
+Unlike traditional approaches latent growth curve modeling allowed for a more accurate and flexible approach to analyzing repeated measures data by simultaneously modeling change in the means (variable-centered) and in the variance and covariance of level and change (person-centered) across all forms of communication shown in the plot above - within the same model.
+This model allowed for testing of precursors and consequences of change and multiple group differences in these trajectories and predictive relationships.

 <p align="center">
   <img width="300" height="300" src="/assets/img/lgm.png">